 4.5.
 Inclusion of Foreign Nationals

-In an important decision, the FSC acknowledged that foreigners resident in Brazil had social rights, so that they could request the benefit of social welfare (continuous cash benefit) provided for in Art.
+rights, so that they could request the benefit of social welfare (continuous cash benefit) provided for in Art.
 203, item V of the Federal Constitution, as long as the requirements established in this norm and the legislation were met.